The Copper Age

 3,400 - 2,300 B.C.

-The Copper Age (Eneolithic) stands out on a technological level for the production of retouched-flake blades in flint and for the introduction of metallurgy.
+The Copper Age (Eneolithic) is technologically characterized by the production of flint blades with foliated retouching and the introduction of metallurgy.

-Grottoes used as burial grounds have yielded objects used in funeral rites: copper axes from the Bocca Lorenza Cavern (Santorso); ornamental objects, an arrowhead and a dagger blade in flint from the small Covolini grotto in Broion (Longare).
+Funerary objects have been found in caves used as burial grounds: copper axes from the Bocca Lorenza Cave (Santorso); ornamental objects, an arrowhead, and a flint dagger blade from the Grottina dei Covoloni del Broion (Longare).

-A small number of important Megalithic-type finds have been discovered in the funeral and cult area in Sovizzo, made up of a ritual double corridor and of mound tombs in earth and in stone of an emerging family group.
+Few but significant finds have been unearthed from the megalithic funerary and cult area of Sovizzo, consisting of a double ritual corridor and earth and stone tumulus tombs of an emerging family group.